rorygreig/udacity-RL-collaboration-competition/README.md

 #### Run
 By default the main script loads the saved neural network weights and displays the trained agent acting in the environment.
-So to run in this mode simply run:
+So to run in this mode simply run the following python command from the top level directory of the repo:
 ```
 python src/main.py
 ```